auca/com.122-119/Practice_Tasks/Structured_Programming/Practice_02.md

 ### Problem #4: Inches to Centimeters Converter

 Create an application that converts inches to centimeters.
 Note that one inch equals 2.54 centimeters.
-Use a constant to represent this conversion factor.
-Also, use the `fixed` and `setprecision` manipulators from the `iomanip` library to format the numeric output, ensuring that the result displays two decimal places.
+Use a compile-time constant with the `constexpr` keyword to represent this conversion factor.
+Also, use the `fixed` and `setprecision` manipulators from `iomanip` to format the numeric output, ensuring that the result displays two decimal places.

 #### Sample Input and Output